boltdesignsystem/bolt/packages/components/bolt-action-blocks/TESTING.md

 1. Given I am viewing the [theme variations page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-action-blocks-20-action-blocks-theme-variations/02-components-action-blocks-20-action-blocks-theme-variations.html).
 2. Inside an xlight theme, the Action Blocks should have xlight background.
-3. Inside an light theme, the Action Blocks should have light background.
+3. Inside a light theme, the Action Blocks should have light background.
-4. Inside an dark theme, the Action Blocks should have dark background.
+4. Inside a dark theme, the Action Blocks should have dark background.
-5. Inside an xdark theme, the Action Blocks should have xdark background.
+5. Inside a xdark theme, the Action Blocks should have xdark background.

 ## Scenario: max items per row variations